openedx/edx-documentation/en_us/course_authors/source/set_up_course/pub_create_ann_course/index.rst

 information in the Publisher tool.
 The information that you enter depends on your goal.

-* **If your goal is to enter course content in Studio**, you enter a small amount of specific course and course run information in Publisher.
+* **If your goal is to enter course content in Studio immediately**, you enter a small amount of specific course and course run information in Publisher.
   EdX will then create a Studio URL for a course run, and you can add content and modify settings in Studio.
 For more information, see :ref:`Pub Access a Course Run in Studio`.

 * **If your goal is to create a course About page**, you enter all required